ibnumalik/Student-Activity/README.md

 ## Issues

 - Sometimes there is problem saving data to SQLite due to permission issues.
 For the time being the workaround is to change the permission to 777.
+- It may have to do with the owner of the files.
 ```
 chmod 777 database/portal.db
 ```